 But that's not true.

-Second, the true rankings in iTunes (the “Top Podcasts” lists) have been tested and confirmed by Rob Walch to be based almost entirely on subscriptions with a weighted average on the most recent days.
+Second, the true rankings in Apple Podcasts (the “Top Podcasts” lists) have been tested and confirmed by Rob Walch to be based almost entirely on subscriptions with a weighted average on the most recent days.
 Thus, to rank well for a short time, you must get a lot of new subscribers within a short period of time.
 To maintain that position, you must have a large number of subscriptions over the lifetime of your podcast.

 Ratings and reviews appear to have nothing to do with your podcast's true ranking.
 After all, when would someone review a podcast without being subscribed (unless it's a shady review exchange)?
 Like a “bestsellers” list, doesn't it make sense for rankings to be based on actual consumption, and not merely reviews?